CRUKorg/data-engineer-exercise/README.md

 1. Instructions about your strategy and important decisions you made.
 Include these in the `README.md` file.
 2. The `README.md` should also answer the following questions:
 * How did you ensure data quality?
-* What would need to change for the solution scale to work with a 1TiB dataset with new data arriving each day?
+* What (if anything) would need to change for the solution scale to work with a 1 TB dataset with 10 GB of new data arriving each day?
 3. Your submission should be a zip file containing your solution and the requested documentation, or a link to your GitHub repository.
 4. Your submission needs to contain everything we need to run the code (scripts etc.)